neurobionics/AutomatedFeedbackTool/README.md

 ## Setup

-To set up and deploy this project on your local machine, follow these steps:
+To set up this project on your local machine, follow these steps:

 ### 1. Install Node.js and npm